-Wall Tiles Design #1 Lacquered Glass Backsplash
+#1: Lacquered Glass Backsplash

 As we use tempered glass to create the look, it is strong, durable, and easy to clean.
 The most significant advantage is that you can further paint, use stickers or frost the glass for a unique look.
 Get a brand new look for your kitchen every once in a while by changing the sticker!

-Wall Tiles Design #2 Back-painted Glass Backsplash
+#2: Back-painted Glass Backsplash

 With a distinctive look that makes your kitchen’s ambience special, back-painted glasses have made a huge splash in today’s kitchens.
 They add a lot of vibrancy to an otherwise normal-looking kitchen.
-A back painted glass is exactly what it sounds like – a glass painted at the back, with your choice of colour.
+A back-painted glass is exactly what it sounds like – a glass painted at the back, with your choice of colour.

 You can mix-match the glass colours if you have a big kitchen with neutral cabinets or just use a single colour if you’ve got bright cabinets.
 The possibilities are unlimited.
-A glass backsplash perfectly justifies the purpose too; it’s easy to clean and maintain.
+A glass kitchen backsplash perfectly justifies the purpose too; it’s easy to clean and maintain.

 #3 Exposed Brick Wall Backsplash

 Now, comes the question – how to clean your exposed brick backsplash?
 Well, you use a sealant to finish the look of your brick backsplash.
 This sealant gives you the look of either a matte or glossy finish and also makes it easier to clean the brick wall while keeping its beauty and natural texture intact.
 You can also try painted brick walls.
-It retains the texture of the brick wall while blending in with the color scheme of your room.
+It retains the texture of the brick wall while blending in with the colour scheme of your room.

 #4 Ceramic Tile Backsplash

 Prefer the tried and tested?
 Ceramic tile backsplashes have been used traditionally for a long time now and are commonly found in many homes, and with good reason.
 Ceramic tiles are durable, much cheaper than other options like glass and very easy to install.
-Above all, the ceramic tiles come in endless range of styles, colours and textures.
+Above all, the ceramic tiles come in an endless range of styles, colours and textures.
 So, whatever is your colour and texture palette, you will find a perfect match in ceramics.
 These are easy to clean and maintain too.

 #5 Porcelain Backsplash

 Looking for a backsplash that’s sturdy and durable?
 Try porcelain.
 Porcelain tiles are much similar to their ceramic counterparts in their benefits.
 The only difference arises from the different clay and raw materials, firing temperatures and time frames used.
 Since porcelain uses slightly superior clay, it’s stronger and more expensive.
 Both are easy to install, clean and maintain.

 Want your kitchen to look unique?
 Go Italian!
 Breaking the traditional concept of backsplashes, or surfaces in general, Laminam is a contemporary Italian porcelain slab that comes in large sizes with minimum thickness.
 It is remarkably stable and has very high resistance to scratching, high temperature and abrasion, making it a popular choice when the budget is not a constraint.
-Laminam is also easy to clean, resistant to frost, mold and mildew.
+Laminam is also easy to clean, resistant to frost, mould and mildew.